 Think of Google’s AI as a very intuitive detective.
 In the past, search engines were more like librarians, matching the exact words you typed to the words in a book.
 If you asked for “shoes for running,” it would find pages with those exact words.
 Now, Google’s AI tries to understand the why behind your search.
 It asks, “What problem is this person trying to solve?”
 It looks at the bigger picture—the context of your query, your past behavior, and the way you phrase your question—to deliver a result that truly helps you, not just one that matches keywords.
 This shift is powered by sophisticated systems that are constantly learning how to better interpret human language and behavior.

-Reading Between the Lines: User Motivation and Context
+How AI Understands User Motivation and Context

 Google’s AI now goes beyond simple keyword matching to understand the motivation behind a search.
 Using technology like neural matching, it analyzes the broader concepts and ideas within a query.
 For example, if someone searches for “dry skin in winter,” the AI understands the user isn’t just looking for a definition.
 They’re likely looking for solutions like lotions, lifestyle tips, or remedies.
 It reads between the lines to grasp the user’s goal, whether it’s to buy something, learn something, or find a specific location.
 This allows Google to connect users with content that addresses their core need, even if the content doesn’t use the exact search terms.